 Newly registered taxis must be capable of doing at least 30 miles emission-free.
 In addition to this the CO2 emissions of new taxis must be no more than 50g/km.
 In practical terms this means that new taxi drivers in London will need to have either a plug-in hybrid or an electric vehicle to be able to obtain a licence.

-As black cab insurance specialists, we thought we’d look at the pros and cons of owning an electric car since any new black cab drivers in London will have to make the switch.
+As public hire insurance specialists, we thought we’d look at the pros and cons of owning an electric car since any new black cab drivers in London will have to make the switch.

 - Lower running costs – A big benefit of electric vehicles is that they’re cheaper to run.
 Not only is it cheaper to charge an electric vehicle than it is to refuel a petrol or diesel vehicle but they also require less maintenance.
 This is obviously a big benefit for cab drivers who spend so much time on the road.